-3. Catch a hipper take on Christmas in Lausanne
+3. Catch a hipper take on the holidays at Lausanne Christmas Market

 Don’t miss the covered market at Place Saint-François, which keeps the Christmas spirit going rain or shine and the almost too-cool market at Place Pépinet, with stalls from local designers and *gasp horror* even craft beer (though gluhwein is still readily available).

 And sure, while not strictly a Christmassy activity, I’d highly recommend a stop at the Olympic Museum too, a real treat for Olympic fangirls like me.
 In the interest of full disclosure, I maybe cried twice.

 MY BONUS TIP: Because getting around can be such a workout, pick accommodations in the city center to minimize constant walking up and down.
 I stayed at the Lausanne Palace, which couldn’t have been more central, putting me within walking distance of every market and attraction I had my eye on.
 Plus, their Christmas decor is just as creative as the city’s – check out their Mary Poppins-inspired decorations:

-4. Enjoy a luxurious Christmas escape in Lugano
+4. Enjoy a luxurious Christmas escape at the Lugano Christmas Market

 Staying here feels distinctly more Italian than Swiss, which makes it the perfect place to soak up Christmas spirit while also indulging in the sweet dolce vita.